-An integral part of the previous and current assessments is to consider the approach taken by manufacturers of these products in terms of advertising and promotional statements carried on retail packaging, in terms of the objective under section 10 of the FSANZ Act relating to the prevention of misleading or deceptive conduct.
-Since approval of the edible oil spreads and margarines, statements such as: 'With plant-derived ingredients that lower cholesterol absorption' or 'With natural plant sterols which reduce cholesterol uptake' are evident on existing food packaging.
+An integral part of the previous and current assessments is to consider the approach taken by manufacturers of these products in terms of advertising and promotional statements carried on retail packaging.
+This is particularly important in relation to the section 10 objective of the FSANZ Act relating to the prevention of misleading or deceptive conduct.